 His Majesty The King / Her Majesty The Queen

-To write a letter to The Duke of Edinburgh, The Duke of York, The Princess Royal or Princess Alexandra, just swap the name, as they all have their offices at Buckingham Palace – and remember everyone else is styled as His/Her Royal Highness!
-Feel free to abbreviate these styles to HM, HRH or TRH.
+To write a letter to The Princess Royal or Princess Alexandra, just swap the name, as they all have their offices at Buckingham Palace – and remember everyone else is styled as His/Her Royal Highness!
+Feel free to abbreviate these styles to HM or HRH.

 More rare, letters to Princess Beatrice or Princess Eugenie should also be sent to Buckingham Palace.